shijiansu/ntu-claims-approval-system/README.md

 ## Setup database

-Updated at 20200524, to use the Docker to setup the mysql - `setup-database.sh`
+Updated at 20200524, to use the Docker to setup the mysql - `database-setup.sh`

 - Docker
-  - setup-database.sh there is environment variable to setup the root user password, database name
+  - database-setup.sh there is environment variable to setup the root user password, database name

 The shell script also load the data installation at `data/init.sql`, which export at 2014